 As the load current decreases, the converter enters the power save mode operation.
-During power save mode the converter operates with reduced switching frequency in PFM mode and with a minimum quiescent current to maintain high efficiency.
+During power save mode, the converter operates with reduced switching frequency in PFM mode and with a minimum quiescent current to maintain high efficiency.

-In order to optimize the converter efficiency at light load the average current is monitored and if in PWM mode the inductor current remains below a certain threshold, then power save mode is entered.
-The typical threshold can be calculated as follows:
+In order to optimize the converter efficiency at light load, the average current is monitored; if in PWM mode, the inductor current remains below a certain threshold, and then power save mode is entered.
+The typical threshold can be calculated with Equation 1: